strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.2.4 =
+* VERY IMPORTANT BUG FIX: The getMembershipLevel function of the MemberOrder class had an error where the membership level object was not being created properly during signup and so * recurring subscriptions were not being created *.
+This update fixes the bug.
+Thanks to mvp29 for catching this.
+* Fixed another bug that was causing warnings on some setups, e.g. WAMP server for Windows.
+* Fixed a bug that would show warnings when visiting a login page over HTTPS.
+* Fixed membership pricing wording for certain cases, e.g. every 4 months for 4 more payments.

 = 1.2.3 =
 * Fixed an error in the DB upgrade code that was keeping the "enddate" from being added to new members' records.